-But let’s focus on this creamy fish chowder with salt cod, tomatoes and cream prawn broth.
-What a rich and tacky delicacy.
+But let’s focus on this creamy fish chowder with salt cod, tomatoes and cream prawn broth for now.
+What a rich and tacky delicacy this one is.
 I wish I made more of it!
-I hope from the bottom of my heart that you will enjoy this chowder as much as we did.
+I hope from the bottom of my heart that you will enjoy this fish chowder as much as we did.

 For The Homemade Prawn Broth

 - 12 raw raw prawn heads and shells

 - 1 meidum fresh tomato chopped